Common Attributes (Filters)

 - Alpha Inverted - The inverse of the above.

-Blend Mode - Choose a Blend Mode for the mask.
+- Blend Mode - Choose a Blend Mode for the matte.

-Opacity - Reducing this value will reduce the effect of the mask.
+- Opacity - Reducing this value will reduce the effect of the matte.

-Feather - Soften the edges of a mask.
+- Feather - Soften the edges of a matte.